Skip to main content

 Vitamin C increases iron absorption.

-A source of vitamin C contains at least 15% of the significant amount 80 mg vitamin C per day.
+A vitamin C source contains at least 15% of the significant amount 80 mg vitamin C per day.

 Vitamin D

-Vitamin D contributes to normal absorption/utilisation of calcium and phosphorus.
+Vitamin D contributes to normal absorption/utilization of calcium and phosphorus.

 Vitamin D contributes to normal blood calcium levels.